-For information about the selected super funds we'll accept transfers from, contact our Customer Service Consultants on 13 1056 between 8 am and 8 pm (Sydney time), Monday to Friday.
+For more information contact our Customer Service Consultants on 13 1056 between 8 am and 8 pm (Sydney time), Monday to Friday.

 If you choose the FirstChoice or External Super Payment Method, we're only authorised to request the amount required to pay the annual premium, policy fee and frequency charge.
 The Authority is a standing order that applies to the first and all subsequent transfers or rollovers until you withdraw it in writing and nominate another method of payment or cancel your cover.